Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

 - $n_i$: the number of plays of move i in all simulations thus far
 - $N$: the total number of game states simulated

-The first term in the value privileges exploitation; playing known moves with high values and  tend to result in victory.
-The second term incentivizes exploration; trying out moves that have a low visit count and updating the statistics so that we have a better knowledge of how valuable/useful these moves are.
+The first term in the heuristic encourages exploitation; playing known moves with high values and  tend to result in victory.
+The second term encourages exploration; trying out moves that have a low visit count and updating the statistics so that we have a better knowledge of how valuable/useful these moves are.

 ![explore.png]({{site.baseurl}}/media/explore.png)